-The change means that drivers of dry vans, reefers, flatbeds and box trucks will be required to hold a tanker endorsement if they are hauling a load with aggregate bulk packages of 119 gallons, totaling 1,000 gallons or more.
+Drivers of dry vans, reefers, flatbeds and box trucks are required to hold a tanker endorsement if they are hauling a load with aggregate bulk packages of 119 gallons, totaling 1,000 gallons or more.
 If a driver is found to be driving without the proper tanker endorsement, they can face a civil penalty of up to $5,000 per instance, as well as a possible 90-day license suspension.

 At the federal level, the government has set a minimum standard that all states must follow, however, additional requirements are also required at the state’s discretion.
 Your state’s Department of Motor Vehicles regulates the process for getting your CDL and your tankers endorsement.
 For more information on getting your tanker endorsement, visit your Department of Motor Vehicles and request the Tanker Endorsement Knowledge Test.